-Capital

-Improvemer

-19A&B

-Cash and cash equivalents -

-April 30, 2021 \$ 166

-Interest Received 2

-Transfer to Other Funds

-Cash and cash equivalents

-April 30, 2023 \$ 168
+Impro apital ovement 19A&B Cash and cash equivalents - April 30, 2023 Interest Received Transfer to Other Funds \$ 168 6 Cash and cash equivalents April 30, 2024 \$ 174

-Note 11.
+Note 10.
 RISK MANAGEMENT

 The District is exposed to various risks of loss related to torts, theft of, damages to, and destruction of assets; injuries to employees; and natural disasters.
 The District carries a broad range of commercial insurance coverage, including business auto liability, general liability, workers' compensation, and an umbrella policy.
 Settled claims have not exceeded this commercial coverage in any of the past three fiscal years.